 Always better to be safe than sorry.
 Public liability insurance protects you against claims arising from property damage or accidental injury of members of the public.
 If you run a dog walking business that employs others, it is a legal requirement to have employer’s liability insurance.

-You can also get professional dog walker insurance.
+You can also get professional dog walker insurance, not to be confused with pet insurance.
 Public liability insurance is usually included in this, and you will also be covered for additional things (depending on the level of cover) such as ‘lost key cover’ (if you lose your clients keys), cover for damaged/lost equipment, and cover for accidents/injury/loss of an animal.

 If you will be using your/van car to transport dogs in, this will need to be declared to your car insurance provider.
 Your current provider may not cover you for this, so you might need to look for an alternative cover.